 During COVID-19 for Referral Sources: As staff continue to work alternate shifts in office and remotely, please utilize email as the best contact for all inquiries.
 If you are making a referral to BIPP or YIELD for Men, please send the referral to BIPP@purpledoortx.org with any supplemental information attached.
 Upon receipt, BIPP staff will make contact with those referred by phone and schedule a virtual appointment.
 The intake and orientation fee of $40 must be received before a virtual appointment will be set.

-All payments must be submitted PRIOR to group attendance and by the following deadlines in order to receive timely payment credits:
+All BIPP/YIELD electronic payments will be made using the payment links below.
+All payments must be received PRIOR to group attendance and by the following deadlines to be timely credited:

 What is BIPP?

 The Battering Intervention and Prevention Program (BIPP) is a course for men that provides tools to learn how to live a non-violent life and redirect current beliefs about power and control in an intimate relationship.
 BIPP involves accountability-focused groups that allow participants to take responsibility for the abusive behavior and learn the nature of family violence, changing beliefs and attitudes that lead to violence, and develop equal and supportive relationship practices.

 The Purple Door’s Battering Intervention and Prevention Program (BIPP) utilizes the curriculum Creating a Process of Change for Men Who Batter, developed by Domestic Abuse Intervention Programs, Home of The Duluth Model.

 The Purple Door’s Battering Intervention and Prevention Program (BIPP) is accredited by the State of Texas and abides by state accreditation guidelines.
 BIPP is a 24 to 36-week program.
 BIPP is not an anger-management course.